walter-a-jablonowski/marsbase-one/ai.md

 I'd like to make a full features web app that is requirement based.
 In a hierarchical navigation users can suggest requirements for items required for building the base on mars.
 Then users can add solutions ("items") that fulfill the requirement.

+Pages:

+- Start
+- Login
+- Register
+- Requirements
+  - show a list of main requirements, on click navigate to sub requirements
+  - enable to go to a requirement page as well where the items for this requirement are listed
+- we use no seperate items page
+- Profile
+- Settings (currently empty)
+- Logout

 For the requirements as well as the items users can Up- or downvode (users may change) which is used for sorting.
 Also add basic filter and search functions.

 Community projects can ask for funding, which we implement as a dummy for now.
 We will add a payment feature later.